modelica/fmi-standard.org/content/faq.md

 - Typically an exporting and an importing tool are involved in FMI-based simulation.
 So if problems occur and if it is not obvious which tool causes the problem, you should communicate the problem to the support team of both involved tools
 - As a general discussion forum about FMI, you may use the FMI forum on Stack Overflow

-# I'm a developer and want to support FMI with my tool

 ## What and in which order should I read/do to get started with FMI technology?